kullrich/quickhla/README.md

   -t T        specify number threads [default: 1]
 ```

-One can also create the consensus sequences for the different digit levels and use this files as the database.
+One can also create the consensus sequences for the different digit levels `2d`, `4d`, `6d` and subsequently use these files to build the database.

 ```
 mkdir msf